oracle/opengrok/Per-project-management.md

 The following is assuming that the commands `projadm.py`, `Groups` and `config-merge.py` tools are in `PATH`.

-Combine these procedures with the parallel processing tools under the [tools/sync](https://github.com/OpenGrok/OpenGrok/tree/master/tools/sync) directory and you have per-project management with parallel processing.
+Combine these procedures with the parallel processing tools and you have per-project management with parallel processing.

 The following examples assume that OpenGrok install base is under the `/opengrok` directory.